Skip to content

 Federal law should be expanded to include a firearm storage law.
 States—and where permissible, cities—should enact new firearm storage laws and strengthen existing ones.
 These laws are demonstrably effective at increasing secure firearm storage and decreasing gun deaths.

 Community members and local leaders should encourage secure gun storage through outreach to gun owners and general public awareness campaigns.
-Researchers, clinicians, and gun owners should work together to develop messaging and recommend storage options that are relevant to local values and context.30Catherine Barber et al., “Suicide and Firearm Injury in Utah: Linking Data to Save Lives” (Harvard T.H.
+Researchers, clinicians, educators, and gun owners should work together to develop messaging and recommend storage options that are relevant to local values and context.29Catherine Barber et al., “Suicide and Firearm Injury in Utah: Linking Data to Save Lives” (Harvard T.H.
 Chan School of Public Health, October 2018), https://bit.ly/2HP2kG3.

 Everytown Research & Policy is a program of Everytown for Gun Safety Support Fund, an independent, non-partisan organization dedicated to understanding and reducing gun violence.
 Everytown Research & Policy works to do so by conducting methodologically rigorous research, supporting evidence-based policies, and communicating this knowledge to the American public.